(past and present) who play Bobby's music!

 Recognized by The Rock'n'Roll Hall of Fame and New York's longest-running air personality, Pat St.John plays

 Bobby Darin on every single show he does on Channel 5 on SiriusXM mornings Tuesday through Friday (50s on 5 plays rock'n'roll from the mid-50's and the early 60's).
 In addition to his weekend show on WCBS FM (101.1), Pat

 DJ Chris Edwards continues to play Bobby Darin on KYA Radio in San Francisco, California.
 In August, 2007 he broadcasted a Bobby Darin feature on his live broadcast.
 In October, 2006 he hosted "The Bobby Show" featuring

 an evening of Bobby's songs.
 And in May 2011, to celebrate Bobby's 75th birthday, Edwards will host a special

 Baltimore New Radio features weekly themed programs, including one called "In the Spotlight."
 Mary Anne Barothy, Public Relations Manager, BNR told us on February 21, 2011 from 3pm-3pm EST Bobby and his music will be showcased.

 BNR is a radio station, which streams over the Internet.
 They air great music from the 40's, 50's and 60's as well as terrific sounds from great jazz legends.

 Rudy Sheptock hosts a morning show called "Rudy in the Morning" in Wildwood, NJ on Oldies Radio 94.3 WILW.

+His show airs Monday through Friday from 7:00-10:00 am.
 The station is a blast from the past emphasizing personality and heart over marketing and charts.
 They play the whole Bobby Darin catalogue and not just the same few records over and over again.

 (And thanks to Joy, Connie,Vicki, Laura, Susan & Amanda for requesting songs.)